 I’d like to know what information is held on me – how can I find out?

-Data Protection laws give you the right to see any information that organisations like the NHS and local councils hold on you.
+Data protection laws give you the right to see any information that organisations like the NHS and local councils hold on you.

-Whether paper, electronic or a combination of the two, you just need to ask the particular organisation involved.
+Whether paper, electronic or a combination of the two, you just need to ask the organisation involved.
 You can find out how by looking at the Fair Processing Notice or Privacy Notice on their website.

 What happens to anything in my records that might be sensitive?

-We’ll have a Data Sharing Agreement to make sure this kind of information is not included, in line with legal and statutory requirements, and concerns around sensitivity.
+We’ll have a data sharing agreement to make sure this kind of information is not included, in line with legal and statutory requirements, and concerns around sensitivity.

-Can I stop my information being shared?
+Can I stop my information being available through the SCR?

 Yes – you have a right to object to the SCR.
 However, we don’t recommend this.